exergy-connect/quantum_spookiness/different_perspective.md

 * **Quantum Spookiness:** Entangled particles are not "communicating."
 They are two projections (**shadows**) of a single, higher-dimensional energy structure.
 * **The Singular Path:** While multiple paths are mathematically possible, the energy realizes only **one** path—the one that successfully synchronizes with the local hyperbolic potential.
-* **Gravitational Lensing:** This is the refraction of light through the "higher-density" hyperbolic geometry of -stabilized loops.
+* **Gravitational Lensing:** This is the refraction of light through the "higher-density" hyperbolic geometry of Φ-stabilized loops.
 "Dark Matter" is the name we give to the extra path length we fail to see on our flat maps.

 ---